In this unit, you will configure connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.

 Select ManufacturingVM.

-On ManufacturingVM, select Connect > RDP.
+On ManufacturingVM, select Connect > Connect.

 On ManufacturingVM | Connect, select Download RDP file. |